 This is one of those products that people who maintain a normal, healthy diet aren’t likely to need.
 You get CLA naturally in beef and dairy products when eaten in moderation.
 It’s when you’re cutting drastically (e.g. bodybuilding, weight loss), that you might not have enough.

 When taking a CLA supplement, your best bet is to follow the advice of a dietician or the bottle.
 But always start off taking smaller doses than recommended by any bottle.
 This gives you a chance to make sure you won’t react badly to it.
 It will also help you see the changes clearer.

 There is another thing to keep in mind that you will see with our top 10 products.
 You want to make sure the product you buy contains better than 80% CLA in every capsule or serving.
 This is the best percentage that people have noticed for optimal fat loss.
 Jump to our list of amazing CLA Supplements

 BEST CLA SUPPLEMENTS

 Our top 10 list of CLA supplements is organized to reflect what you most value in your supplements.
 First and foremost is quality.
-All of or top ten supplements meet high standards of quality and come from brands with a proven record in excellence and purity.
+All of our top ten supplements meet high standards of quality and come from brands with a proven record in excellence and purity.
 Another important factor in deciding the top ten was cost.
-You don’t have to pay through the nose to get a high quality supplement.
-In addition, all the companies represented on our top ten list have stellar records with customer service and prompt shipping to ensure that your supplement experience is enjoyable from the first click to your final capsule.
+You don’t have to pay through the nose to get a high-quality CLA supplement.
+In addition, all the companies represented on our list have stellar records with customer service and prompt shipping.
+This ensures that your supplement experience is enjoyable from the first click to your final dose.

 - Raff, Tholstrup, Toubro, Bruun, Lund, Straarup, Christensen, Sandberg, Mandrup.
 Conjugated linoleic acids reduce body fat in healthy postmenopausal women.J Nutr.
 2009 Jul;139(7):1347-52. doi: 10.3945/jn.109.104471.
 Epub 2009 Jun 3